ananyabchetia/Toilet-paper-versus-bidets/README.md

 ## Challenges

 There was a unique but exciting challenge of having sources share their stories.
 Toilet talk is fun, but not everyone is ready to share their story.
 I learned to explain the importance of this piece to sources and I am grateful to them for sharing their story!

+Data collection was slightly difficult as there is not a vast amount of reeseatch on the toilet paper market, the enviromental impacts of toilet paper and the preference of toilet paper versus bidets.
+That being said, I relied on Google Trends data to show the popularity of bidet searches, the 2022 study and nonprofits that provided the latest statistics on tree loss from toilet paper.

+## Gratitude

+Thank you to my sources and to png.com for providing the first images you see on the title card!

+## Contact

+If you enjoyed the piece or want to chat, feel free to reach me at ac5708@columbia.edu or on <a href="https://www.linkedin.com/in/ananya-chetia-a94121183/">LinkedIn</a>!